Last updated on May 30, 2023

 - The Producthero target ROAS is set too high

-- Products cannot flow as optimal through the 4 labelizer labels
+- Products cannot flow as optimal through the 4 labels

 The target ROAS of the Zombies and Villains is set to 300% in Google Ads.
-However, when you set the Producthero target ROAS at 350%, Villain and Zombie products are very unlikely to become Heroes or Sidekicks.
-The goal (=300%) they have to reach in Google Ads is lower than the threshold (=350%) of them becoming Heroes/Sidekicks in the Labelizer.
+However, if you set the Producthero target ROAS at 350%, Villain and Zombie products are very unlikely to become Heroes or Sidekicks.
+The goal they have to reach in Google Ads (=300%) is lower than the threshold (=350%) required for them to become Heroes/Sidekicks within the Labelizer Strategy.

 → Solution: Adjust the target ROAS of each campaign in Google Ads, so every campaign will have the same target ROAS.
-In this situation we would recommend to set the target ROAS of both the Zombie and Villain campaign to 400% (step by step increase).
+In this situation, we would recommend setting the target ROAS of both the Zombie and Villain campaign to 400% (step by step increase).

-Help yourself, help the Labelizer: set the same target ROAS in Google Ads
+Help yourself, help the Labelizer Strategy: set the same target ROAS in Google Ads